rclone/rclone/docs/content/dropbox.md

 #### --dropbox-batch-commit-timeout

-Max time to wait for a batch to finish comitting
+Max time to wait for a batch to finish committing

 Properties: